MenxLi/pody/docs/pody-cli.md

 pody version
 ```
 You should use this command to check if the utility version is in sync with the server version.

+Please use `--help` to see the details of each command.